-Now, just last weekend, I booked another trip….a family trip to Costa Rica.
+2019 is over, and here we are in 2020 – ready to conquer the world!!!
+Back at the end of August, I booked another trip….a family trip to Costa Rica.
 A typical roundtrip ticket to Costa Rica from Los Angeles could be had starting at $400.
 But every now and then, we’d see the price drop.
 I came across a deal where Costa Rica was under $300.
 This was flying with Interjet Airlines.
-But knowing that I have credit card points to use, I wanted to make sure I assess all of my options.
+But knowing that I have credit card points to use, I wanted to make sure I reviewed all of my options.
 I’d rather not pay cash if there was a way to pay with points.

 How did we pay $0 for our tickets?

 After seeing the LAX to SJO (San Jose, Costa Rica) deal in the $300 range, I checked if it was going to work for me on the dates that I had in mind.